 Normally, the accounting period for Corporation Tax will correspond with the financial year covered in your annual accounts, but it may be different during the first year.
 As a result, you might have to file two tax returns to cover the longer period in your company’s first annual account – one tax return for the first 12 months, and another tax return for the extra time covered in your first annual accounts.

-- The second accounting period for Corporation Tax will end on 31st January 2023
+- The second accounting period for Corporation Tax will run from 10th January 2024 and end on 31st January 2024

 After this first year, your annual accounts and Company Tax Returns will normally cover your company’s 12-month financial year, which will start on 1st February and end on 31st January (your ARD) the following year.